-A. Identifying the Blackout event - Clearly state how a Blackout event will be recognized and identify actions the TO needs to perform in order to initiate restoration as well as actions that should be expected from ERCOT and other Market Participants.
+A. Identifying the Partial Blackout or Blackout event - Clearly state how a Partial Blackout or Blackout event will be recognized and identify actions the TO needs to perform in order to initiate restoration as well as actions that should be expected from ERCOT and other Market Participants.

-- B. Assessing and verifying communication capabilities Include a procedure for assessing communication capabilities and a plan for dealing with failures of various systems. - C. Transferring control away from ERCOT Acknowledge that, in the event of a Blackout, the TO will have ERCOT's authority to bring Generation Resources on line and energize Load.
-The TO should note that it may not be possible for ERCOT to communicate this transfer of authority and that the transfer can be assumed, once a Blackout condition has been identified. - D. Starting the Black Start Generation Resources Primarily rely on contracted Black Start Generation Resources in restoring the ERCOT System.
+- B. Assessing and verifying communication capabilities Include a procedure for assessing communication capabilities and a plan for dealing with failures of various systems. - C. Transferring control away from ERCOT Acknowledge that, in the event of a Partial Blackout or Blackout, the TO will have ERCOT's authority to bring Generation Resources On-Line and serve Load.
+The TO should note that it may not be possible for ERCOT to communicate this transfer of authority and that the transfer can be assumed, once a Partial Blackout or Blackout condition has been identified. - D. Starting the Black Start Generation Resources Primarily rely on contracted Black Start Generation Resources in restoring the ERCOT System.
 However, the TO Black Start plan should also account for non-contracted Black Start Resource capabilities and, if possible, incorporate these Resources. - E. Building stable Island(s) Primarily focus on building stable Islands with the ultimate goal of reaching synchronization points.
-TO Black Start plans should also consider that while larger Islands are more stable they might be more difficult to synchronize with neighboring Islands. - F. Reaching synchronization points Focus on restoring the ERCOT System and not restoring service to customers.
-The primary focus of the TO Black Start plan should be on building a stable Island that reaches a designated synchronization point. - G. Synchronizing Islands Instruct operators to contact ERCOT when Islands are ready to be synchronized.
+TO Black Start plans should also consider that while larger Islands are more stable they might be more difficult to synchronize with neighboring Islands.
+The TO's Black Start plan should contain instructions for adding Load and Generation Resources within the Island. - F. Reaching synchronization points Focus on restoring the ERCOT System and not restoring service to customers.
+The primary focus of the TO Black Start plan should be on building a stable Island that reaches a designated synchronization point. - G. Synchronizing Islands TOs shall contact ERCOT when Islands are ready to be synchronized.
 Actual synchronization will occur with TOs communicating directly with each other.
-ERCOT will coordinate frequency control.
-For Intra-Company Islands the Black Start plan should contain instructions for adding Load and Generation Resources. - H. Restoring load after synchronization Note that after synchronization occurs between Islands, ERCOT will direct the further addition of Load and Generation Resources.
-The TO will continue to add Load, but it will be at the direction of ERCOT as specified in the Strategy section of this plan. - VII.
-OPERATIONS The TO Black Start plan should address at least the following items and include subsection for operations of each Island. - A. Generation (Contracted Black Start Resource): - i.
+ERCOT will coordinate frequency control. - H. Restoring Load after synchronization Note that after synchronization occurs between Islands, ERCOT will direct the further addition of Load and Generation Resources.
+The TO will continue to add Load and Generation Resources at the direction of ERCOT as specified in the Strategy section of this plan. - VII.
+OPERATIONS The TO Black Start plan should address at least the following items and include a subsection for operations of each Island. - A. Generation (Contracted Black Start Resource): - i.
 Blackout Recognition The process a Black Start Resource operator would use to recognize a Partial Blackout or Blackout. - ii.
 System Status Verification The process a Black Start Resource operator would use to determine status of the transmission system.

-iii.
+- iii.
 General Guidelines

 - A. Fuel Source and Alternate Fuel Source

 - B. Fuel Switching

 - iv.
 Generation Partial Blackout or Blackout Procedures

 - A. Restoration of station service to non-Black Start Resources

 - B. Non-contracted Black Start Resources

 - a.
 Contact Information

 - b.
 Start-up Characteristics

 - c.
 Load Pick-Up Procedures

 - d.
 Next Start Resources Contact Information

 - e.
 Start-up Characteristics

 - f.
 Load Pick-Up Procedures

 - g.
 Co-Generation / Private Use Networks